 To prevent the generation of noise, BTSL (a manufacturing facility outside Japan) set up a noise prevention system at the water treatment facility.
 Ongoing efforts have been made to prevent noise by using noise-absorbing flexible ducts and replacing exhaust fans with inverter-driven types, in particular.
 To prevent the generation of offensive odors, filters and/or deodorizing equipment are provided at exhaust outlets at various facilities, including coating facilities.
 Measures in the coating process also include switching to paints with lower organic solvent content (which gives rise to offensive odor) and reducing the consumption of paints.

 For measures to prevent noise and offensive odors, facilities that cause noise and offensive odors are buried underground.
 For example, an underground type water tank has been employed at the new wastewater treatment facility that was built at the Kariya Manufacturing Facility in FY2011.
 In particular, noise and offensive odors are measured when facilities are built, and then constantly monitored after construction is complete.

-Nissei Corporation implemented further measures to reduce the noise affecting its neighborhood by relocating the die-cast machine within the factory (away from the direction of the housing lots) in FY2016, and stopping and scrapping a large melting furnace to reduce the noise generated when raw materials were charged.
+Nissei implemented further measures to reduce the noise affecting its neighborhood by relocating the die-cast machine away from the direction of the housing lots within the factory in FY2016, and stopping and scrapping a large melting furnace to reduce the noise generated when raw materials were charged.

 Water Pollution Load*